CSV Import

 For Survey uploads, Deck skips column-level validation and instead shows a summary of respondents and the credit cost formula.

 For Survey uploads, only Free Text questions consume credits.
-The formula is:
+Structured questions are stored without AI processing.

 A survey with only structured questions (NPS, Rating Scale, etc.) costs 0 credits.